Starting Aximmetry Camera Calibrator

 Adjust the Focal length until you have an acceptable match.

-And again, pan the camera and refine Focal length if necessary.
+And again, pan the camera and refine the Focal length if necessary.

 Repeat these steps for adding more calibration points, until you reach 5 or 7 equally distanced ones.